The enquiry service at the National Library of Scotland provides enquirers with:

 - Referral to another institution if we think it would be helpful.

-We are committed to dealing with customer enquiries promptly:
+We are committed to dealing with enquiries promptly:

 - We will acknowledge all enquiries when we receive them

 - We will deal with face-to-face and simple telephone enquiries promptly

 - We will process requests to place items on reserve within 48 hours.
-You can preorder most items via the main catalogue, as this is the quickest way for them to be processed
+You can preorder most items via Library Search, as this is the quickest way for them to be processed

 - We will respond to email, letter and telephone enquiries as soon as possible.
 Due to the COVID-19 situation and our amended opening hours, our responses may take up to 20 working days

 - We will answer Freedom of Information enquiries within 20 working days.